 Complaints - How we're doing

-Our latest complaints performance for the fourth quarter of 2013 covers the period 1 October to 31 December.
+Our latest complaints performance for the first quarter of 2014 covers the period 1 January to 31 March.
 It includes British Gas and me (mobile energy) performance and that of our partnership brand Sainsbury’s Energy.

 Quarterly complaints performance – British Gas Residential